giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/README.md

 3. Click **New** > **Import**.
 4. Select the template file and save it.

+This template has been submitted to the Google Tag Manager Template Gallery.
+Once it's approved, you don't need to manually import it anymore.
+Just search it via the GTM UI.

 ### 2. Import the **GA4 Unified Tag for Webview (Web & App) | Commands Tag** template into GTM
 [TO DO]
 https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag